-Generally, NICEIC Certification Software is very easy to use; it was stress-free showing the other electricians and apprentices how to use it.
+Generally, NICEIC Cert Software is very easy to use; it was stress-free showing the other electricians and apprentices how to use it.
 They now fill in all their test results onsite and it’s very easy for us to rectify mistakes if they’ve been made – you couldn’t do that with the pads!

 We take laptops (we also have one tough-book) out onsite and we fill in the required information there and then whilst on the customer’s premises.
-We have NICEIC Certification Software installed on one computer in the office, and then we import the certificates back to the office computer.
+We have NICEIC Cert Software installed on one computer in the office, and then we import the certificates back to the office computer.
 The guys in the field get on very well with it, they fill out most of the information on the certificates without any problems, the beautiful thing about it is; they can bring the laptop back to the office if they have a query and we can adjust it before clicking complete.

 NICEIC have been adding in more certificates since the release last June, but we are still waiting for a fire alarm installation certificate to be in there.
 We also still have to purchase pads of certificates for minor works as we leave the top copy with the customer, we aren’t ready to start carrying printers around with us yet.

 There are a few other features I would like to see in the software, such as the ability to log planned maintenance work and a diary.
 I know that electronic signatures are coming soon and I’m looking forward to using that feature.